ziyaur-12/Machine-Learning-Lab-RTU/Experiment-09-KNN-Iris-Classification/README.md

 ## Aim

-To implement the K-Nearest Neighbour (KNN) algorithm for classifying the Iris dataset and print both correct and incorrect predictions.
+Write a program to implement k-Nearest Neighbour algorithm to classify the iris data set.
+Print both correct and wrong predictions.
+Java/Python ML library classes can be used for this problem.

 ---